Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Convex Gaussian Minimax Theorem

 Combining inequalities \eqref{eq:cgmt:00} and \eqref{eq:cgmt:01} leads to the CGMT, which states that under the additional convexity assumptions, the (AO) problem tightly bounds the optimal value of the (PO) problem, in the sense that for all $\mu \in \mathbb R$ and $t > 0$,

 The concentration inequality \eqref{eq:cgmt} shows that if the optimal value $\phi(g,h)$ concentrates around $\mu$ with high probability, and therefore $\text{Pr}(|\phi(g,h) - \mu| \geq t)$ is small, then $\Phi(A)$ concentrates around $\mu$ with high probability.
-In particular, \eqref{eq:cgmt} will be essential in the study of the asymptotic (as both $d$ and $n$ go to infinity) properties of the optimal solution $w_\Phi(A)$ of the (PO) problem, based solely on the optimal value $\phi(g,h)$ of the (AO) problem.
+In particular, inequality~\eqref{eq:cgmt} will be essential in the study of the asymptotic (as both $d$ and $n$ go to infinity) properties of the optimal solution $w_\Phi(A)$ of the (PO) problem, based solely on the optimal value $\phi(g,h)$ of the (AO) problem.

 In the rest of this section, we focus on explaining how the concentration inequality \eqref{eq:cgmt} will be used in this paper.
-First of all, we are interested in quantifying the performance of the distributionally robust M-estimator through the normalized squared error $\|\hat{\theta}_{DRO} - \theta_0\|^2/d$, therefore we introduce the following change of variables
+First of all, we are interested in quantifying the performance of the distributionally robust estimator through the normalized squared error $\|\hat{\theta}_{\mathrm{DRE}} - \theta_0\|^2/d$, therefore we introduce the following change of variables

-We use the notation $\hat{w}_{DRO}$ to denote the value of $w$ when the estimator $\theta = \hat{\theta}_{DRO}$ is used in \eqref{eq:theta:to:w}.
-Now, in order to prove that the norm of $\hat{w}_{DRO}$ (which is random by nature) converges (in probability) to some deterministic value $\alpha_\star$, we will show that w.p.a.\ $1$ as $d,n \to \infty$, we have that for all $\eta > 0$,
+We use the notation $\hat{w}_{\textrm{DRE}}$ to denote the value of $w$ when the estimator $\theta = \hat{\theta}_{\mathrm{DRE}}$ is used in \eqref{eq:theta:to:w}.
+Now, in order to prove that the norm of $\hat{w}_{\textrm{DRE}}$ (which is random by nature) converges (in probability) to some deterministic value $\alpha_\star$, we will show that w.p.a.\ $1$ as $d,n \to \infty$, we have that for all $\eta > 0$,

-In Section~\ref{sec:linear}, we will show that the value of $\alpha_\star$, which quantifies the performance of the distributionally robust M-estimator, can be recovered from the optimal solution of a convex-concave minimax problem which involves at most four scalars.
-While showing this, the CGMT will play a major role, as explained in the following.
+In Section~\ref{sec:linear}, we will show that the value of $\alpha_\star$, which quantifies the performance of the distributionally robust estimator, can be recovered from the optimal solution of a convex-concave minimax problem which involves at most four scalars.
+While showing this, the CGMT will play a major role, as explained in what follows.

 We will start by showing that problem \eqref{eq:dro} can be rewritten as a (PO) problem, in the form \eqref{eq:cgmt:po}, with matrix $A$ constructed using the measurement vectors $x_i$.
 Then, following the reasoning presented thus far, we will formulate the (AO) problem associated to it.
 Assume now that the set $\mathcal S_u$ takes the form $\mathcal S_u = \{u \in \mathbb R^n:\, \|u\|\leq K_\beta\}$.
 In Section~\ref{sec:linear}, we will see that this is precisely the case here.
 Now, in order to arrive at the scalar convex-concave minimax problem, whose optimal solution is $\alpha_\star$, we will need to work with the following slight variation of the (AO) problem \eqref{eq:cgmt:ao},